rcswiggy98/sourceOrientedApproach/README.md

 ## Create a data set for analysis

 ### outcome - ihd2005
 Outcome: ihd2005 contains a data table of simulated MEDICARE health outcomes in 2005.
-The IHD column contains the simulated number of ischemic heart disease hospitalizations in the MEDICARE population in 2005 at each U.S. ZIP code.
+The IHD column contains the simulated number of IHD hospitalizations in the MEDICARE population in 2005 at each U.S. ZIP code.
 The person_years column is the number of observed person years contributing to the hospitalizations.
 You can load the data set using ```data('ihd2005')```. (need to get these from Cory)

 ### exposure - inmap2005
 Exposure: inmap2005 contains a data table of the estimated PM2.5 at each ZIP code attributible to the emissions from 783 coal-fired power generating units operating in the U.S. in 2005.
 We obtained these estimates using the Intervention Model for Air Pollution.
 You can load the data set using ```data('inmap2005')```.

 ### covariates
 Covariates: covariates contains a data table of potential confounders of the IHD/exposure relationship.
-They include various demographic and socioeconomic characteristics of each ZIP code from census data, smoking rates, and climitalogical variables.
+They include various demographic and socioeconomic characteristics of each ZIP code from Census 2000, county smoking rates (add citation), and climatological variables.
 You can load the data set using ```data('covariates')```.

 NOTE: NEED TO ADD WEATHER TO THESE